-The above statement in (1) implies that $u$ is a strictly parabolic equation on $[\tau/2,\tau]$, on $\Sigma^{\mathbf{r}({T})}$.
-Then (2) follows from similar argument as \cite[Proposition 3.28]{CM2}, with the only difference being that we need to use interior Schauder estimate (c.f.
+The above statement in (1) implies that $u$ is a strictly parabolic equation on $\Sigma^{\mathbf{r}({T})}$ when $t\in[\tau/2,\tau]$.
+Then (2) follows from a similar argument to \cite[Proposition 3.28]{CM2}, with the only difference being that we need to use the interior Schauder estimate (c.f.
 Theorem 3.6 of \cite{CS}).

 \end{proof} We next give the proof of Proposition \ref{propHolder}. \begin{proof}[Proof of Proposition \ref{propHolder}] Whenever $\|u(\cdot,T+t)\|_{C^2(\Sigma^r)}\leq \delta_1$, we can repeatly use Proposition \ref{propHolder-small}, each time in $\Sigma^{\mathbf{r}(T)}$.
 Outside $\Sigma^{\mathbf{r}(T)}$, we repeatly use pseudolocality arguments.
-Notice that although at each step we only prove the desired bound for $t\in[\tau/2,\tau]$, we can start from $\tau/2$ to iterately use the argument, and therefore the desired bound can be obtained for all $t\in[1,T^*]$.
-For item (3), we use higher order estimate of curvature by Ecker-Huisken (c.f. \cite[Theorem 3.4]{EH}).
-More precisely, Ecker-Huisken proved that the higher order continuous norm of $u$ is uniformly bounded by a constant depending on $\delta_1$. \end{proof}
+Notice that although at each step we only prove the desired bound for $t\in[\tau/2,\tau]$, we can start from $\tau/2$ to iteratively use the argument, and therefore the desired bound can be obtained for all $t\in[1,T^*]$.
+For item (3), we use the higher-order estimate of curvature by Ecker-Huisken (c.f. \cite[Theorem 3.4]{EH}).
+More precisely, Ecker-Huisken proved that the higher-order continuous norm of $u$ is uniformly bounded by a constant depending on $\delta_1$. \end{proof}

-\subsection{Bounding the $C^{2,\al}$-norm by the $Q$-norm}
+\subsection{Bounding the $C^{2,\al}$ norm by the $Q$-norm}